oussa/django-rest-framework-seed/README.md

 # django-rest-framework-seed
-Quick start for a Django REST Framework project with cors headers enabled - It serves as a material for a tutorial which will be published on oussamakrifa.com
-# django-rest-framework-seed

 This project is a skeleton for a quickstart web API app that uses Django REST Framework.
 You can use it to save time and quickly bootstrap your web API projects and dev environment for these projects.